Setting Up a Linux VM

 Downloading and Installing the SIPVM Linux VM

 The VMs disk image is stored in the Synergex SharePoint server and, assuming you have been granted access, you can download it here.
-The download is a single 7-zip archive (SIPVM.7z) that, at the time of writing, is about 4 GB in size and about 11.5 GB when extracted.
+The download is a single 7-Zip archive (SIPVM.7z) that, at the time of this writing, is about 4 GB in size and about 11.5 GB when extracted.

 After downloading, extract the .7z file to your chosen location, and then delete the .7z file.
 You should be left with a file called SIPVM.vhdx.